-Family ski trips can be undoubtedly the best holiday of the year and for good reason.
-By doing a little planning you can pre-empt any difficulties that could arise.
-If you’re going skiing with your children and want to ensure you can support them outside of their ski lessons, then we’ve got all the tips you need to help your children ski better.
+Skiing with children is undoubtedly the best type of family holiday, and for a good reason.
+Doing a little planning can pre-empt any difficulties that could arise.
+If you’re going skiing with children and want to ensure you can support them, then we’ve got all the tips you need for skiing with children.

 Dress them appropriately

 Let’s start with kitting your kids out in the most suitable clothing for playing in the snow all day.
 One of our New Generation mountain mummies has perfected the art of dressing children for skiing.

 Without sounding dramatic, the clothing you put your kids in on ski holidays will make or break their skiing experience.
 They will want to play for longer if they’re cosy and dry.
 They will only want to be outside for 5 minutes if they’re cold and uncomfortable.

 Manage their temperature

 We suggest wearing lots of layers so you can take a layer off if your children get too warm.
 Your kids won’t need as many clothes in the spring and will sweat if they wear too many.
 That will result in them feeling colder for the rest of the day.